deeredman1991/Twitch-Plays-Bot/README.md

 . full open source bot from start to end

-. have a bug well we have a full 24/7 suport
+. have a bug well we have full 24/7 suport

 .
 Currently supported emulators include:
   VBA, epsxe, pcsx2, fightcade, pc games